bugsounet/EXT-Alert/README.md

 # MMM-Notification

-This modules will allow to send notification on external application:
+This modules will display some notifications from another module
- * Facebook
- * Whatsapp
- * SMS on phone

 ![](https://raw.githubusercontent.com/bugsounet/coding/main/underconstruction.gif)